 - 1. What role(s) do members of the chapter serve in other campus organizations?
 Include the percentage of members involved in other campus organizations in your answer. - 2.
 How do individual members of the chapter serve as leaders within the campus community?
 Include the percentage of chapter members which hold leadership positions in other student organizations or campus programs in your answer.
 Also, list those members and organizations/programs. - 3.
-How does the chapter encourage members to attend both Greek and non-Greek leadership development programs and training seminars?
+How does the chapter encourage members to attend both Greek and non-Greek leadership development programs and training seminars (if virtual programs were offered)?
 Note specific events attended and number of chapter members in attendance. - 4.
-Has the chapter failed to meet any IFC or college/university expectations in the past year?
+Has the chapter failed to meet any IFC expectations/requirements in the past year?
 If yes, please explain. - 5.
-Explain the chapter's relationship with the campus fraternity/sorority advisor and other campus faculty, staff and administration.
+Explain the chapter's relationship with the campus fraternity/sorority advisor and other campus faculty, staff, and administration.
 Does chapter leadership meet with the fraternity/sorority advisor on a regular basis?
 How are other campus administrators used as resources? - 6.
-List and explain any campus-wide programs or events the chapter has hosted in the past year. - 7.
-List any awards or recognition the chapter has received for its involvement on campus in the past year. - 8.
-List any awards or recognition the chapter has received through campus or interfraternal awards programs in the past year. - 9.
+List any awards or recognition the chapter has received for its involvement on campus in the past year. - 7.
+List any awards or recognition the chapter has received through campus or interfraternal awards programs in the past year. - 8.
 How does the chapter encourage individual members to become involved on campus?
-What expectations or assistance is given to members to become involved in other organizations or campus programs? - 10.
-How has the chapter been a leading voice on issues facing the fraternity/sorority community? - 11.
+What expectations or assistance is given to members to become involved in other organizations or campus programs? - 9.
+How has the chapter been a leading voice on issues facing the fraternity/sorority community? - 10.
 How has the chapter incorporated best practices into its operations in this area?
 Best practices could come from the Best Practices Library, other chapters and organizations, or additional sources.
 If citing from the Best Practices Library, please reference the practice #; for example, Campus Leadership #1.

-Suj pporting Documents for Can npus L e adership - I ndicate any s supporting documents to cre ate/acquii re and the cha apter offic cer or n nember assi gne d to do s 50.
-Letter(s) from sponso r or atte ndance certificate for campus s-wide leadership developme ent program verifying part icipation appropriate
+Supporting Documents for Campus Leadership - Indicate any supporting documents to create/acquire and the chapter officer or member assigned to do so.

-Chapter roster including organizational involvement.
-Indicate leadership positions where
+- Letter(s) from sponsor or attendance certificate for campus-wide leadership development program verifying participation - Chapter roster including organizational involvement.
+Indicate leadership positions where appropriate Campus Leadership Action Plan